memgraph/docs/products/memgraph/upcoming/tutorials/marvel-universe.md

       labeled "AppearedIn"
     * edges connecting two "Hero" nodes that appeared in the same comic are labeled "AppearedInSameComic"
-    * edges connecting a "Comic" node and its corresponding comic series it's part of are labeled "IsPartOfSeries"
+    * edges connecting a "Comic" node and its corresponding "ComicSeries" node, representing the inclusion relationship between a particular comic issue and the series it's part of, are labeled "IsPartOfSeries"

 A visual scheme of our graph database is given below.